Here are some frequently asked questions about our organization and what you can do to get involved!

 All new patrollers to the CSP Calgary Zone, including CSP transfers, must successfully complete the toboggan training weekend.
 Nordic patrollers are exempt.

 Please try your best to complete your fundraising commitments.
-Our training is heavily subsidized due to our fundraising efforts, and volunteers are required for the overall execution of the ski sale.
-However, we understand that it is within a specific timeframe, and may not align with some people’s schedule.
-You can have someone complete your ski sale shifts for you (make sure they identify that when signing up) or you can volunteer at one of our casinos throughout the year.
-The annual fundraising commitment is 2 ski sale shifts (4 hours each) or 1 casino shift (8 hours).
+Our training and membership fees are heavily subsidized due to our fundraising efforts.
+However, we understand that the timing of the ski sale may not align with your schedule.
+You can have someone complete your ski sale shifts for you (add them to your ski sale profile and make sure they identify you and the CSP when signing up) or you can volunteer at our casino.
+The annual fundraising commitment is 8 hours, either at the ski sale or the casino.

-An online scheduling roster system is used.
+Each resort has its own online scheduling roster system.
 You sign up for the days you are available to patrol.
 Note that it is important to sign up early to ensure you meet your commitments as there is a maximum number of patrol shifts available for the day.

 No, as a first-year patroller this not an option.
-After 3 years as a regular Member you may discuss with your Patrol Leader.
+After 3 years as a regular member, you may discuss this with your Patrol Leader.

-A patrol jack, patrol pack, and basic first aid supplies are provided for new patrollers choosing to patrol at a ski area within the Calgary zone.
+A patrol jacket, patrol pack, and basic first aid supplies are provided for new patrollers choosing to patrol at a ski area within the Calgary Zone.
 New patrollers need to supply black snow pants and their own ski/snowboard equipment.
-Additional equipment may be required at ski areas (e.g. helmet, shovel, probe, avalanche beacon etc.)
+Additional equipment may be required at ski areas (e.g. helmet, shovel, probe, avalanche beacon, etc.)

-After you have completed the On-Snow training and have successfully completed the ski test at the ski are you wish to patrol at, new patrollers will be provided a patrol jacket and pack (if you are patrolling at a ski area in the Calgary Zone).
+After you have completed the advanced first aid course and toboggan training, new patrollers will be provided with a patrol jacket and pack.
 Details of how you will receive your uniform will be provided during the New Patroller Course and/or through your Patrol Leader.

 Joining is a big commitment, and we want to ensure you have all the information you need to make the decision to become part of the CSP.
-We encourage you to come out to one of Experience Patrol Days throughout the season.
+We encourage you to attend one of the Experience Patrol Days throughout the season.
 This day will give you an idea about what we do, expectations, and how to join.
 We can also provide some feedback on skiing/snowboarding ability.
-You can also make contact with a ski area directly and set up a shadow day – this is similar to our Experience Patrol days, and you will be one on one with a patroller for the day.
-Information about these opportunities will be available on our website during the ski season.
+Information about Experience Patrol Days will be available on our website during the ski season.

 Please check out our website for more info about joining.
 If you have additional questions about joining, please email joincalgary@skipatrol.ca.